message/iata/KG.md

-Published 23.01.2021
+Published 28.05.2021
+1. Nationals of Tajikistan are not allowed to enter.
+- This does not apply to passengers with a diplomatic passport and their family members.
-1. Passengers must have a printed medical certificate with a negative Coronavirus (COVID-19) PCR test result.
-The test must have been taken at most 72 hours before departure of the first embarkation point.
+2. Passengers must have a printed a negative COVID-19 PCR test taken at most 72 hours before departure of the first embarkation point.
 - This does not apply to:
 - passengers younger than 8 years;
 - passengers with a diplomatic passport.
-2. Passengers could be subject to a Coronavirus (COVID-19) test upon arrival.
+3. Passengers could be subject to a COVID-19 test upon arrival.
-3. Visa on arrival facilities have been reinstated.
+4. Visa on arrival facilities have been reinstated.